ScotGovAnalysis/poverty_template/README.md

 ## How to use it

 - create new Rmd file in Rstudio: File -> New file -> R Markdown… -> OK
-- Knit… -> Save File as “index.Rmd” on your C drive
+- Save file as “index.Rmd” in a directory on your C drive, for example C:/users/public/documents/mynewfolder
-- add 6 files to same directory (list on next slide)
+- add 6 files to same directory:

   - _site.yml
   - _template.html
   - _navbar.html
   - _footer.html
   - styles.css
   - img/sglogo.svg

 - Knit